glebm/i18n-tasks/README.md

 #### Features

 Relative keys (`t '.title'`) and plural keys (`key.{one,many,other,...}`) are fully supported.
-Scope argument is supported, but only when it is the first keyword argument ([improve this!](/lib/i18n/tasks/scanners/pattern_with_scope_scanner.rb)):
+Scope argument is supported, but only when it is the first keyword argument ([improvements welcome](/lib/i18n/tasks/scanners/pattern_with_scope_scanner.rb)):

     ```ruby
     # this is supported